rubygems/rubygems/CONTRIBUTING.md

 *   **documentation** - related to updating / fixing / clarifying
     documentation or guides

+### Code Review / Comments

+If you'd like to review/comment on code in commits or pull requests, please make sure that your suggestions don't alter the functionality.
+Someone has taken the time to try to improve RubyGems, reviews/comments require the same.

 ### Platforms

 If an issue or pull request pertains to only one platform, then it should have